HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 ## DCP User Experience (UX) Activities and Insights

-User Experience (UX) Research, Design and Evaluation activities SHOULD be a part of every aspect of the product life cycle, informing the overall DCP strategy, Product Roadmap, Epics and user stories.
+User Experience (UX) Research, Design and Evaluation activities SHOULD be a part of every aspect of the product life cycle, informing the overall DCP strategy, Product Roadmap, Epics and User Stories.

 It is the responsibility of the respective teams to engage in UX activities throughout the product lifecycle.
 The UX team MUST either lead or provide training and consultancy for some of these activities.